kbase/workspace_deluxe/docsource/workspacescaling.rst

 workspaces delegate type operations to that workspace.
 The single workspace handles all writes and reads to the type database; since the load on the type database is extremely low compared to the workspace proper, this allows scaling the high load portion of the work the Workspace handles.
-It also means that only the the type handling Workspace becomes a single point of failure - many Workspace instances can be deployed behind a load balancer to provide redundancy in case one fails.
+It also means that only the type handling Workspace becomes a single point of failure - many Workspace instances can be deployed behind a load balancer to provide redundancy in case one fails.